 Orange and brown were the most popular shades in mid-century modern design; they created a warm, earthy interior that complemented the wooden furniture.
-Occasional pops of contrasting colours such as green, as shown in the example above, kept rooms light and fresh.
+Occasional pops of contrasting colours such as coral, as shown in the example above, kept rooms light and fresh.

 If you're not sure about going all out with the orange and brown look at home, try adding accent items in these shades, like an orange lampshade or armchair, against a white background.

 Speaking of white, this was another popular choice for mid-century modern homes.
 By keeping walls white, wooden furniture really stood out and made a house feel lighter and larger.